Zentraxius/Non-Profit-Solution/readme.md

 * run `dotnet add package Microsoft.EntityFrameworkCore -v 2.2.0`  &
 `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 2.2.0`
 in the terminal
-* add a file to the root directory called `appsetting.json`
+* add a file called `appsetting.json` in the NonProfit directory.
 * in `appsetting.json` add ![appsetting.json](Assets/setup.png)
 * fill in your `server`, `port`,`database`,`uid`, and `pwd`